 It would not be too far from the truth for us to assume that most people live their lives on the internet nowadays.
 Whether we need a new stereo, or a car repair mechanic, or even relationship advice, Google is often the first destination for most people.

 In such a connected world, leveraging your internet marketing strategy can propel your business way ahead.
 Simply put, it’s a way of marketing your business through the internet.
 It is an overarching term that covers every aspect of your online presence.
-A well-crafted internet marketing strategy will allow you to use various aspects of your online presence, from your online presence to the way you convert leads from your website.
+A well-crafted internet marketing strategy will allow you to use various aspects of your online presence, from your appearance to the way you convert leads from your website.

 Why do I need this?